sturdy-dev/semantic-code-search/README.md

 ## Overview

 `sem` is a command line application which allows you to search your git repository using natural language.
-For example:
+For example you can query for:

 - 'Where are API requests authenticated?'
 - 'Saving user objects to the database'
 - 'Handling of webhook events'
 - 'Where are jobs read from the queue?'

+You will get a (visualized) list of code snippets and their `file:line` locations.
+You can use `sem` for exploring large codebases or, if you are as forgetfull as I am, even small ones.

 Basic usage: